Automatic Plant Watering System using Arduino UNO

 Test and Calibrate

 Open Serial Monitor (9600 baud) to watch moisture values.
-Adjust the threshold variable in code to match your specific soil and sensor.
-Typically, dry soil reads above 600 and wet soil reads below 400 on a 10-bit scale (0–1023).
+Adjust the threshold in code to match your soil.
+Typically, dry soil reads above 600 and wet soil reads below 400 on a 0–1023 scale.

 Complete Arduino Sketch